heltonx/Dito-e-Feito_Cryptography/README.md

 # Dito-e-Feito_Cryptography
-Katas for cryptography and ssh and certificates
+Katas for cryptography and ssh and certificates.

 ==================================================